The Mothers or The Mothers Of Invention.

 Frank Zappa teamed with gigging R&B group 'The Soul Giants' in 1964.
 The band included vocalist Ray Collins, bassist Roy Estrada and drummer Jimmy Carl Black.
 Zappa emerged as their creative leader and the band became 'The Mothers' (as in mother-f**kers = good musicians).
-After signing to Verve Records this was appended to 'The Mothers Of Invention' at the insistence of the label.
+After signing to Verve Records this was changed to 'The Mothers Of Invention' at the insistence of the label.
 Until Zappa founded his own label the appendage was usually added in mock deference and the band were usually referred to as 'The Mothers'.

 Guitarist Elliot Ingber then joined and, for much of their seminal 1960's albums, the group also included woodwind player Bunk Gardner, saxophonist Motorhead Sherwood, keyboardist Don Preston, multi-instrumentalist Ian Underwood and additional drummers Billy Mundi and Art Tripp.
 Most of these artists appeared on "Freak Out!"
 (1966), "Absolutely Free" and "We're Only In It For The Money" (1967), "Cruising With Ruben & the Jets" (1968) and "Uncle Meat" (1969).